DbMaintain/docs/content/docs/maven-goals.md

 updateDatabase
 ==============

-Task that updates the database to the latest version.
+Updates the database to the latest version.

 One or more [databases](#database-configuration-element) must be specified as child elements.